Xim-ya/easy_isolate_mixin/README.md

 # Installing

-To use the Easy Isolate Helper package in your Flutter project, follow these steps:
+To use the Easy Isolate Mixin package in your Flutter project, follow these steps:

 1. Depend on it